-As a pointer for future work, consider the policies that OPTN policymakers have proposed in which patients and/or organs are categorized into different groups according to some criteria and then specific groups receive priority in the allocation, see Section 2.1.
-For instance, a proposal presented in OPTNKTC (2007) suggests to categorize patients in 5 different groups according to their expected life year gains: top 20% goes to the first group, bottom 20% goes to the last group, etc. Similarly, organs are categorized according to their quality (DPI).
-In the allocation then, group 1 patients are given priority for group 1 organs, groups 2 patients are given priority for group 2 organs and so on.
+As a pointer for future work, consider the policies that OPTN policy makers have proposed in which patients and/or organs are categorized into different groups according to some criteria and then specific groups receive priority in the allocation; see §2.1.
+For instance, a proposal presented in OPTNKTC (2007) suggests categorizing patients in five different groups according to their expected life-year gains: top 20% goes to the first group, bottom 20% goes to the last group, etc. Similarly, organs are categorized according to their quality (DPI).
+In the allocation then, group 1 patients are given priority for group 1 organs, group 2 patients are given priority for group 2 organs, and so on.
 Ranking within those groups is again achieved via a scoring rule, so our model would again be applicable and useful.
-Another interesting question however is, how can should one decide on the "right" categorization?
-In the example we gave, how does one exactly partition patients into those 5 groups?
+Another interesting question, however, is how can should one decide on the "right" categorization?
+In the example we gave, how does one exactly partition patients into those five groups?
 As an extension and future work, one can potentially use modified versions of our framework to guide such decisions.
-We present a related case study in the Appendix.
+We present a related case study in the appendix.